elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 * We want to make compliantkubernetes-apps less fragile, and LetsEncrypt ratelimiting is a cause of fragility.
 * We want to make it easy for users to get started with Compliant Kubernetes in a "secure by default" manner.
-* We want to have a clear separation between user and operator resources, responsibilities and privileges.
+* We want to have a clear separation between user and administrator resources, responsibilities and privileges.
 * We want to keep the option open for "light" renderings, i.e., a single Kubernetes clusters that hosts both service cluster and workload cluster components.

 ## Considered Options